 It should include at least five or six titles of academic papers: monographs, books, dissertations, etc. If your teacher has higher expectations, then you need to find more titles (and therefore to refer to them in your research paper).

-Formulate your thesis.
 This will be the basis of your research.
-The thesis should express your main idea concerning the issue - it could be some theoretical or practical solution.
+The thesis of your research paper should express the main idea concerning the issue - it could be some theoretical or practical solution.
 Theoretical solution indicates definition (for example, to define the relation between science and faith), and practical solutions lead to effective action regarding the problem (for instance, how to overcome gender inequality).

-Advice: set forth the thesis only when you have collected enough information on the topic, and also reflected on the issue in question.
+Advice: set forth the research paper thesis only when you have collected enough information on the topic, and also reflected on the issue in question.
 You can modify the formulation of the thesis only prior to the moment you start writing the paper.

 Divide it into sections (Abstract, Intro, Main part, Conclusion, Bibliography, and so forth).
 Then explain the contents of each section shortly (what will be included in the Introduction, etc.).

 Every section could be divided into sub-sections (this is recommended), but still you should not go into details here.

 These titles will be complemented with others later, but for now you need to have a list of titles in your hand.
-Format them according as per the required academic standards for formatting, and also format your references accordingly.
+Format them as per the required academic standards for formatting (MLA or APA) and also format your references accordingly.

-Add some quotations.
 Quotations are important when you write a research paper, so do not forget to include some of them in your outline.
 It is good to have all quotes you need in front of you, thus you will not waste time to search for them again.